 Mental Exercise

 Keeping yourself mentally sharp is a critical factor in balance that can’t be overlooked.
-Improved cognition helps you better understand your environment, stay focused and assess risks that could lead to falls.
-Activities such as yoga, tai chi and dance are all fun and effective ways for older adults to improve the mind-body connection and increase balance.
+Improved cognition helps you better understand your environment, stay focused, and assess risks that could lead to falls.
+Activities such as yoga, tai chi, and dance are all fun and effective ways for older adults to improve their mind-body connection and increase balance.

 Get the Right Equipment